 The dog’s digestive system absorbs and digests food and eliminates solid wastes from the body.
 During its lifetime, our beloved pet might suffer from dog digestive system problems and diseases.
-This can be due to infections, diet changes or allergies and even stress.
+The cause of this can be due to infections, diet changes or allergies, and even stress.

 I have collated information that helped me look after my dogs when a bad tummy was acting up.
 I have learned that in every age and most breeds bad tummy can present itself.

 I remember, every time, I had to return to University my dog Lassie developed very bad digestive issues.
 After some research, I found out that it was due to stress.

 The digestive system includes all the organs that are involved in taking in and processing food.
 It begins with the mouth and includes the esophagus, stomach, liver, pancreas, intestines, rectum, and anus.
 (1)

 Signs of a dog digestive system problems can include (but not limited to):

 - Abdominal pain and bloating,